NewValleyChurch/NewValleyChurch.github.io/_posts/activity_logs/audiovisual/2018-02-26-activity-log-av.md

 - Edited the metatag <description> in feed.audiovisual.xml to include the first 50 words of the article between the <description> tags in the item section of the Atom feed for a better result in the e-mail summary.

+#### 11:36 PM

+- Began writing a [website administrative section](https://newvalleychurch.github.io/website_admin) to explain how this website is built and how to update it.

 {% include links.html %}